mlabs-haskell/hydra-auction-frontend/docs/analytics_spec.md

 ```

 ### Bidder Authorized
 Triggers when the `authorizeBidders` transaction succeeds.
+Intended for use by seller, bidder.

 __Event Properties__
 ```typescript